radudi1/concurrency-sync-benchmark/README.md

 ==========

 Atomic primitives are the best when it comes to performance but they only support some very basic data types and therefore most of the time they won't fit your needs.
 Mutexes are still the next best thing when you're sure that protected resources will still be available (eg: global variables) and if (a very big if) you don't mind the caveats (eg: you forget to unlock or unlock at the wrong moment or you lock for too long etc.).
 So I totally get why Go introduced the channel concept and why people advocate so much for it.
 It's clean, elegant, modern and fits many scenarios.
 But still...
 There's a very strong case for having and using the other synchronization methods when and where they best fit.

+You might argue why bother at all.
+After all we're in nanosecond territory (most of the time).
+Who cares about nanoseconds?
+Go the Go way and just write simple elegant code that scales beautifully and consistently.
+However you should remember that it all adds up.
+Depending on your particular application you might have thousands, millions or billions of synchronization points in your code.
+It would add up to microseconds, milliseconds and so on.
+Depending on your needs you might care or not.
+But it's always good to know.